ddbj/www/_jga/submission-e.md

 ## Metabolomics data {#metabolomics}

 The JGA accepts metabolomics data in Analysis.
-We recommend a submission format compliant with [MetaboBank](/metabobank/submission-e.html).
+We accept a submission format compliant with [MetaboBank](/metabobank/submission-e.html) (metadata in MAGE-TAB format).

 ## Proteomics data {#proteomics}